-Roasted butternut squash soup is a warm and creamy dinner or side dish soup recipe that tastes harder to make than it is!
+Roasted butternut squash soup is a warm and creamy homemade soup recipe that tastes harder to make than it is!
 Butternut squash, carrots, celery, onion, and garlic cloves are ALL roasted for a deeper flavor in this classic fall soup.

 Along with a batch of healthy pumpkin muffins, this roasted butternut squash soup was one of the first "fall" recipes I made this year.
 Never mind the fact that it was still a sweltering 95°F+ here last month when I finally had enough of our endless summer and craved something orange and squash-y.

 Truthfully I surprised myself by waiting that long after wanting to make this easy butternut squash soup since July.
 On season 4, episode 8 of Queer Eye, Antoni prepared a butternut squash soup with one of their heroes that totally is the inspiration behind this soup right here.

 While there are differences in ingredients used and measurements, I liked the premise of roasting not just the butternut squash, but as many of the ingredients as you can before pureeing it all into one satisfying soup.

 - Everything's roasted!
 Well, just about everything.
 Roasting all of the vegetables brings a deeper flavor that shines in a simple soup recipe like this.